Extocine/Dockerized-NoVNC-with-audio/README.md

 ## Known Quirks 🪲:

 - The SSL Certificates generated *are* self-signed, so expect a warning from the browser.
 Everything is still secure and encrypted, but since there is no trusted authority doing the cert, it gives a warning
--  The audio stream outputs whatever the *input* of the host system is *(It plays your microphone)*, so you might want to set your input to the 'Monitor' of your default output.
-An easy to use GUI program to do this is `pavucontrol`.
+~~-  The audio stream outputs whatever the *input* of the host system is *(It plays your microphone)*, so you might want to set your input to the 'Monitor' of your default output.
+An easy to use GUI program to do this is `pavucontrol`.~~
 -  This project is partially vibe-coded, so take that for what its worth xD